thequeenofclubs/Ragnarock/hh.md

 This is why:

-- Standing right in front of a this speaker can hit 110–120 dB
+- Standing right in front of this speaker can hit 110–120 dB
 - The back of the room might be 95–100 dB

 In a small room, especially in nearfield setups, it’s easy to reach “concert loud” without realizing how little distance your ears have from the speaker.